-The lens of a healthy eye focuses light that passes into the eye, producing clear, sharp images on the retina.
-A cataract occurs when there is a buildup of protein on the lens, which scatters the light as it passes through the lens, preventing a sharply defined image from reaching the retina.
+In a normal, healthy eye, the lens focuses light passing into the eye to produce clear, sharp images on the retina.
+A cataract occurs when there is a buildup of protein on this lens causing the light to scatter instead of focus.
+This prevents a clear, sharp image from reaching the retina.
 As a result, vision becomes blurred.

 When it comes to cataract surgery it's important to understand all of your options.
 Selecting the correct lens is often just one step in the process.
-Some patients may benefit from a combination of a special lens implant as well as laser vision correction to achieve their best vision possible.
+Some patients may benefit from a combination of a special type of lens implant as well as laser vision correction to achieve their best vision possible.
 As an advanced laser center, with a comprehensive suite of laser vision correction technology, Laser Eye Institute is uniquely equipped to offer advanced vision correction options to our cataract patients significantly beyond those of a traditional cataract surgeon.

 As one of the leading cataract surgeons in Michigan, Dr. Haddad has performed over 20,000 cataract procedures, has served as the president of the Michigan Refractive Society, and delivers an ongoing training course for other doctors called Treatment of Astigmatism in the Cataract Patient.